JohannesLks/Thesis/documentation/thoughts.md

       - **Global attention layer**: Focus on key sessions or time periods.
       - **Fusion layer**: Combine all scores into one anomaly indicator.
 5. be able to extract maybe with the lstm the attack chain or at least parts of the attacker to have a output of the honeypot which is usefull.
 Adaptiveness could build up on that data.
+6. the focus could also be on the prblem, that i have not a labeled dataset and thus, no clean training data

 ---